Concerns about misleading ESG claims are growing. So how can you discern the facts when it comes to ESG funds?

 It is the practice where the investment manager’s claims of ESG integration are exaggerated or misleading.
 Examples include environment funds holding coal companies that do not have a clear transition plan or a fund manager not having an engagement strategy; ESG funds investing in companies in controversial industries such as tobacco and nuclear weapons; or where the integration of ESG factors is optional.

 Research shows that when used well, ESG data can enable better investment decisions.
 In a study comparing over 10,000 funds between 2004 – 2018, it was found that sustainable funds provided returns in line with comparable traditional funds while reducing downside risk.
 It is increasingly costly to ignore ESG risks, as shown in a December 2019 report which highlights that ESG controversies wiped USD500bn off the value of US companies over the last three years.
-Our recent Global Market Outlook Report highlights that with the COVID-19 impact on markets, early evidence has shown some resilience in terms of ESG strategies, which look at companies with strong environmental, social and good corporate governance practices.
+Early evidence has shown some resilience in terms of ESG strategies, which look at companies with strong environmental, social and good corporate governance practices.